Contrasting ARC Document Solutions (NYSE:ARC) & Infinite Graphics (OTCMKTS:INFG)

-ARC Document Solutions (NYSE:ARC) and Infinite Graphics (OTCMKTS:INFG) are both small-cap industrial products companies, but which is the better business?
-We will contrast the two companies based on the strength of their institutional ownership, analyst recommendations, profitability, valuation, earnings, risk and dividends.
+ARC Document Solutions (NYSE:ARC) and Infinite Graphics (OTCMKTS:INFG) are both small-cap industrial products companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their profitability, risk, institutional ownership, valuation, earnings, analyst recommendations and dividends.

-This table compares ARC Document Solutions and Infinite Graphics’ gross revenue, earnings per share and valuation.
+This table compares ARC Document Solutions and Infinite Graphics’ top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue